 Realtime tracks (the substrate)

-When the five modalities don’t fit your shape — custom protocol, research experiment, transport another codebase already uses — drop below them and import the MoqtClient directly.
+Sometimes the five modalities do not fit your use case.
+Examples: a custom protocol, a research experiment, or a transport that another codebase already uses.
+In these cases, import the MoqtClient directly.
 See Realtime Tracks.
-Same auto-reconnect, capability routing, and relay fan-out — without the modality-specific conventions on top.
+You get the same auto-reconnect, capability routing, and relay fan-out, without the modality-specific conventions.

 Choosing a language

-You can mix and match across languages — a Python publisher and a browser subscriber co-exist on the same MoQT track, by design.
+You can mix languages.
+By design, a Python publisher and a browser subscriber can share the same MoQT track.